We tried 8 sugar-free, low-carb and keto pasta sauces to determine which sauces were the best tasting and lowest in carbs.

 1. Rao's Homemade Marinara Sauce

-Some say Rao’s is the best jarred pasta sauce there ever was (case in point: Bon Appetit).
-And you know what, we have to agree.
-It really does taste just as good as homemade sauce (or almost as good, depending on the chef).
-Plus, it's one of the lowest in carb pasta sauces that's made with simple, high-quality ingredients like tomatoes, olive oil, onions, garlic, and basil.
-But, it is pretty expensive, so it's best if you can get it on sale.
+Some say Rao’s is the best jarred pasta sauce out there (case in point: Bon Appetit), and we have to agree.
+It’s flavorful and well balanced — not too tart, not too sweet, just rich, smooth, and delicious.
+It’s also low in carbs and made with simple, high-quality ingredients like tomatoes, olive oil, onions, garlic, and basil.
+The only downside is the price, so it’s definitely worth grabbing when it goes on sale.

 Net Carbs: 5 grams net carbs per ½ cup